Huỳnh Tấn Phát: Career

 Huỳnh Tấn Phát joined the Indochinese Communist Party in March 1945, and began revolutionary activities in Saigon, whereupon he was appointed Deputy Director of the Information and Press Committee for Southern Vietnam.
-He was a member of the First National Assembly of the Democratic Republic of Vietnam.
+He was a member of the First National Assembly of the Democratic Republic of Vietnam (North Vietnam).

 When the French re-occupied Saigon after World War II, he was arrested and sentenced to two years in prison.
 Upon his release, Phát resumed his revolutionary activities and in 1949 was appointed a Commissioner of the Administrative Resistance Committee for Southern Vietnam and directly managed the Free Voice of Saigon-Cho Lon Radio.

 He later emerged as a leading chief theoretician of the Viet Cong (formally the National Liberation Front).
 Phát became Chairman of the Provisional Revolutionary Government of the Republic of South Vietnam (PRG) on its formation in 1969.
 Upon the surrender of the Republic of Vietnam government on 30 April 1975, the PRG became the nominal government of South Vietnam.
 He held this post until 2 July 1976, when the country was reunified with the North, making him the only communist South Vietnamese prime minister.
-From 1976 to 1982, he was a vice premier in Vietnam.
+From 1976 to 1982, he was a vice premier of Vietnam.
 In 1982, he became the Vice President of the Council of State and served in this position until his death in 1989.
 Between 1983 and 1988, Phát was also the Chairman of the Vietnamese Fatherland Front, a political coalition that included the Communist Party of Vietnam, the Democratic Party of Vietnam and the Socialist Party of Vietnam.